Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Virtualization and Cloud Computing.md

 - Includes tools and services used to deliver the applications
 - Includes OS and applications stack
 - Typically requested by application and software developers

+#### Function as a Service (FaaS)

+#### Software as a Service (SaaS)
+In recent years, there has been a major shift from locally installed software to **web-based software**.
+Software as a service (SaaS) has become a popular choice for organizations because it allows them to access their programs **anywhere an internet connection is available**.
+SaaS can be described as any program that is accessed via the web and not locally installed.

+The cloud provider provides access to services, such as email, calendar, communication, and office tools over the Internet on a subscription basis.
+Users access the software using a browser.
+Advantages include minimal upfront costs for customers and immediate application availability.
+SaaS providers include Salesforce customer management relationship (CRM) software, Microsoft Office 365, MS SharePoint software, and Google G Suite.
+- Software applications (e.g., email, office 365, ...) are provided over the network on a subscription basis
+- Typically used by end users

+#### Security as a Service (SECaaS)

+#### IT as a Service (ITaaS)

 ### Cloud Characteristics
 **features available on the cloud**.
 You must be able to summarize these common features.